Palestinianism

 "Palestinianism" is a term occasionally used to denote either the national political movement or identity of the Palestinian people.
-It gained currency by its use in the works of Edward Said to describe a certain vein of theology opposed to Christian Zionism and that challenges Zionism and the right of Israel to exist.

-Etymology
+It was used by Edward Said and others to describe the distinct nationalism of Palestinians as distinct from broader Arab nationalism or Pan-Arabism in the wake of the defeat of the Arab states in the 1967 Six-Day War.
+The term has also been used by anti-Palestinian writers such as Bat Yeor to describe Palestinian nationalism as a hostile ideology.

+Early use

 During the British Mandate over Palestine, the word was used as a loose expression to either describe the integration of the Zionist Aliyah into Mandatory Palestine, or as an alternative to Non-Zionism.

+Multiple observers in the early 1970s were under the impression that Palestinian national identity was a product of the late 1960s.
+However, others pointed to its prior existence in the early 20th century in Mandatory Palestine, as well as the period between 1948 and 1967.

+1970s

 The word was employed as a term in its modern meaning as early as 1970 by Edward Said in his work "A Palestinian voice".
-It was also used by Alfred Sherman, the London correspondent for Haaretz at the time also in 1970, while expressing his surprise that the Palestinians' bid for independent statehood had garnered widespread support in the West.

-Multiple observers in the early 1970s were under the impression that Palestinian national identity was a product of the late 1960s.
-Sherman was supportive of the view that it emerged after the disillusionment with the outcome of the Six-Day War, in the aftermath of which Palestinian Arabs realized that they had to rely on their own resources, rather than on the broader Arab world, to secure their aspirations.
-However others pointed to its prior existence in the early 20th century in Mandatory Palestine, as well as the period between 1948 and 1967.